Zynga (ZNGA) Gains As Market Dips: What You Should Know

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 ZNGA currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that ZNGA has a Forward P/E ratio of 33.02 right now.
-Its industry sports an average Forward P/E of 23.94, so we one might conclude that ZNGA is trading at a premium comparatively.
+In terms of valuation, ZNGA is currently trading at a Forward P/E ratio of 33.61.
+This valuation marks a premium compared to its industry's average Forward P/E of 24.

-It is also worth noting that ZNGA currently has a PEG ratio of 2.65.
+We can also see that ZNGA currently has a PEG ratio of 2.69.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-ZNGA's industry had an average PEG ratio of 1.9 as of yesterday's close.
+The Gaming was holding an average PEG ratio of 1.83 at yesterday's closing price.

 Click to get this free report